 Expert Mercedes-Benz S-Class transmission service in Chicago.
-Free computer diagnostic, lifetime warranty on rebuilds, all years.
+Free computer diagnostic, 2-year / 24,000-mile warranty on rebuilds, all years.

 S-Class conductor plate work requires genuine Mercedes-Benz conductor plate assemblies and MB-Star diagnostic equipment for proper adaptation coding after installation.
 We stock 722.9 conductor plates and have MB-compatible diagnostic equipment.
 For W220 NAG1 (722.6), solenoid pack replacement is the primary repair.
 AMG models require the same procedures with additional attention to cooling system integrity.